-You also need to find out whether your health plan will pay for the medicine your health care provider prescribed.
-Certain types or brands of medication may not be covered.
+You also need to find out if your health plan will pay for the medicine your provider prescribed.

 The most common place for filling a prescription is at a local pharmacy.
 Some pharmacies are located inside of a grocery or large "chain" store.

 Your health plan may require you to use certain pharmacies.
 This means they may not pay for your prescription if you do not use one of these pharmacies.
 To find a pharmacy that takes your health plan:

 To help the pharmacist fill the prescription:

 - Make sure all of the information is filled in clearly.